 There are two types of life insurance: term and permanent.
-How you choose between them depends on how long you'll need the insurance and what you want to spend.
+How you choose between them depends on your goals, how long you'll need the insurance and how much you want to spend.

 |Death benefits pass to beneficiary free of federal income taxes